vigneshv92/Machine-Learning/Notes/Updating_Model.md

 The difference this time is that we are using a hybrid approach, including both the high level and low level functionality.
 In this case we use the high level approach to train a model (to produce model artifacts) and then we use the low level approach to construct the model itself and to construct the endpoint configuration.
 The reason for this is so that we can have more control over how our endpoint behaves.

 ## [Building a Sentiment Analysis Linear Model](https://youtu.be/7TdiVF6qS1k)

+Depending on the application you have in mind for a particular machine learning model, accuracy may not always be the metric you wish to optimize.
+There may be some other constraints on getting the model to work in production.
+For example, your model may not be very easy to interpret or maybe performing inference for a particular model may be too costly.

+In any case you may want to try alternative models.
+In the example we are working on here we construct a linear learner model as an alternative to the previously created XGBoost model.

+Note: It is important to notice that the result returned by the linear learner model is json, compared to the csv data returned by the XGBoost model.
+You can't always assume that different models will return data in the same way although typically the return type is specified in the documentation.